 While two wins in the midst of last week doubled the Holy Angels boys hockey team's victory total, a 7-1 loss at Minnetonka on Jan.
 14 quickly brought the glad tidings to an end.

 The Stars, now 4-11 overall, improved to 4-1 in the Missota via a 5-3 defeat of visiting Northfield at on Jan.
 10, then blitzed host Chaska by an 11-0 score on Jan.
 12 before having the tables turned on them by the No. 2-ranked team in Class AA to close out the stretch.

 Mario Bianchi, who scored in all three of Holy Angels' games last week, leads the team with 30 points and is tied with Tony Haeg with a squad-best 11 goals.
 Brett Pierce and Will Dupont each have two goaltending wins, while Pierce's .855 save perentage is tops on the club, as is Dupont's 5.44 goals-against-average.

 The Stars host Red Wing at 7:30 p.m.
 Tuesday evening, then remain in conference play at New Prague on Friday night.

 Holy Angels Girls Hockey

-Back-to-back losses last week ran the Holy Angels girls hockey team's losing streak to six games as the Stars lost 4-1 at Northfield and 8-0 to visiting Chaska/Chanhassen in Missota competition on Jan.
+Back-to-back losses last week ran the 's losing streak to six games as the Stars lost 4-1 at Northfield and 8-0 to visiting Chaska/Chanhassen in Missota competition on Jan.
 10 and 12, respectively.